RonenNess/sini/README.md

 #### LowercaseKeysAndSections

-If set, when searching for a field in the ini file we'll lowercase its name.
+If set, when searching for a field in the ini file its name will be lowercased.
-So in this case we'll read 'foo' into 'Foo', and 'foobar' into 'FooBar'.
+For example, a field named 'Foo' will be taken from a key named 'foo', and 'FooBar' from 'foobar'.
 This also affect section names.

 #### SnakecaseKeysAndSections

-If set (default is true), when searching for a field in the ini file we'll snakecase its name.
+If set (default), when searching for a field in the ini file its name will be snake_cased.
-So in this case we'll read 'foo' into 'Foo', and 'foo_bar' into 'FooBar'.
+For example, a field named 'Foo' will be taken from a key named 'foo', and 'FooBar' from 'foo_bar'.
 This also affect section names.

 # Advanced Stuff